Saint Catherine's Monastery: A Visitor's Guide

-Tips and Tactics: Getting the Most Out of Your Visit to Saint Catherine's Monastery
+Tips and Tactics: How to Make the Most of Your Visit to Saint Catherine's Monastery

 - Timing: As the monastery is only open between 9am and noon, you would be very lucky to escape the crowds completely.
 However, the last half hour of opening time tends to be the least crowded.
 Nearly all tour groups head directly to the Church of the Transfiguration, so a good tactic, if you find yourself entering at the same time as a large group, is to visit the Sacred Sacristy first.